 Ear cancer is very rare.
 Only about 300 people in the United States are diagnosed with it each year.
-In contrast, more than 250,000 new cases of breast cancer are expected to be diagnosed in 2018, according to the National Cancer Institute.
+In contrast, more than are expected to be diagnosed in 2018, according to the National Cancer Institute.

 Several different types of cancer can affect the ear.
 These include the following:

 - Basal cell carcinoma affects the basal layer cells of the epidermis, or the outermost layer of skin.

 - Squamous cell carcinoma affects the squamous cells of the epidermis.
 It’s the most common type of ear cancer.
 It grows deeper into the cells of the body and is more likely than basal cell carcinoma to spread to other tissues.
 Squamous cell carcinomas that affect the outer cartilage of the ear have about a 15 percent chance of spreading, according to a 2016 case report.

 - Melanoma affects the skin’s melanocyte cells.
 These cells give the skin a brown color when you’re exposed to the sun.
 While melanoma is a less common form of skin cancer than basal or squamous cell carcinoma, it tends to be aggressive.
 It’s considered the most serious form of skin cancer.
 Melanoma of the ear accounts for 1 percent of melanoma cases, notes a 2006 review.

 Adenoid cystic carcinoma

 This very rare type of cancer typically affects the salivary glands, but can also be seen in the ear.
 A 2013 case report estimates that these tumors account for only 5 percent of cancers of the external auditory canal (the passageway from the outside of the head to the eardrum).